 For Origen, when Christ says to Mary concerning John, "Behold, your son," it is to say mystically that John has become Christ.
 As scripture says elsewhere, "I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me."
 If Christians read this sublime exposition from Origen and are still unable to say "did not my heart burn within me while Origen opened to me the scriptures?": then it only reveals that tragic damage has been done to their spiritual eyes and ears.
 They are shown to be both blind and deaf: blind to seeing the text as it truly is, and deaf to the understanding of the language.
 They have not “leaned on Jesus’ breast;” that is, their proximity to Christ and His voice needs to improve, as they are not fully matured sheep.
 For the Good Shepherd says, “My sheep hear my voice.”
 Listen to the apostle Paul, who says concerning this mystical voice (when heard by the uninitiated and deaf): “If I know not the meaning of the voice, I shall be unto him that speaketh a barbarian, and he that speaketh shall be a barbarian unto me.”
 And again he says, “Brethren, be not children in understanding: howbeit in malice be ye children, but in understanding be men.”
 This is itself a good example of what it looks like for me to teach mystical theology specifically in the Origenian voice of a mystic.

-Christ’s mystic language is therefore the language of spiritual adults.
+Christ’s mystic language is therefore the language of spiritual adults; people who are not barbarians to Christ, but friends.
 The language of Christian mysticism is the language of Christ Himself.
 It is quite literally the mechanism by which one correctly interprets Christ's own words.
 It is the way Christ Himself speaks.
 Christ speaks in tongues, and mystical exegesis thus possesses, in this sense, the gift of interpretation.
 Listen to Christ saying, "Destroy this temple, and in three days I will raise it up."
 Is this not speaking in tongues?
 And is John not the adult who interprets the meaning of this language when saying to us who are spiritual children, "But he spake of the temple of his body?"
 Indeed, it is only one who is a child in understanding who says things like, “Forty and six years was this temple in building, and wilt thou rear it up in three days?”
-And again this exegetical child in us is disclosed when we, with Nicodemus, say, “How can a man be born when he is old? can he enter the second time into his mother's womb, and be born?”
+And again this exegetical barbarian in us is disclosed when we, with Nicodemus, say, “How can a man be born when he is old? can he enter the second time into his mother's womb, and be born?”

 THE PURPOSE OF MYSTICAL EXEGESIS